mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 {% endhint %}

 ### Device
 MOSIP devices are most often used to collect biometrics.
 The devices are expected to follow the specification for all levels of compliance and its usage.
-The MOSIP devices fall under the category of Trust Level 3 (TL3) as defined in MOSIP architecture.
-At TL3 device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.
+The  device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.

 * SBI 1.0 - A device can obtain SBI 1.0 certification when it uses software level cryptographic libraries with no secure boot or FTM.
 * SBI 2.0 - A device can obtain SBI 2.0 certification when its built in secure facility with one of the certified FTM.